elsherm/Entity-Resolution-Assignment---Nulogy/README.md

 conf/vldb/Levy96 lDTPyBMtHVwJ 1996        14            1996_14

 # The Logic

 1) Take DBLP1 as the source of truth
 2) Remove any duplicates in the DBLP1 file by using Title, Author, Venue and Year as keys to identify duplicates
 3) Remove all special characters found in the title field for both DBLP1 and Scholar, as these will be used as the Foriegn keys
 4) Remove rows with Empty ScholarIDs in the Scholar.csv file, and log them in a file for intervention and inspection
-5) Remove rows with Empty Year Entry in the Scholar.csv file as it is necessary for merging the entities from both Scholar.csv and DBLP1.csv (we could do logic to compare DBLP1 and Scholar and interpret the Year in Scholar.csv)
+5) Capitalize the titles in both files for better comparison
-6) Hash the title field in the cleaned up DBLP and Scholar files for better comparisons.
+6) Hash the title field in the cleaned up DBLP file to compare with titles in the cleaned Scholar file.
-7) Compare both cleaned up files based on Title, Author, and Year.
+7) Compare both cleaned up files based on Title.
 When a match is found store the DBLPID, ScholarID, DBLP Row ID, Scholar Row ID, and an appended column of both DBLP Row ID and Scholar RowID

+# The code
+The code is divided into 3 sections:
+1) Cleaning up the Scholar file by removing rows with empty Scholar IDs, removing special characters from the titles, and capitalizing the titles
+2) Cleaning up the DBLP1 file by removing duplicated, removing special characters from the titles, and capitalizing the titles
+3) Creating dictionaries for the cleabed DBLP file for more efficient comparison with the cleaned Scholar file, and write the the output of the matched titles in a perfect mapped file, as outlined in the Assignment Instructions section